-Lucy is The Honest Kitchen's primary voice and spokesperson to the media, key stakeholders and outside audiences and is a visible and outspoken leader within the Pet Food Industry.
+Lucy is The Honest Kitchen's primary brand spokesperson to the media, and is a visible and outspoken leader within the Pet Food Industry.
 Lucy is a public speaker who holds seminars and trainings for key retail partners, and speaks occasionally at conferences & community events.

-Outside of The Honest Kitchen, Lucy mentors a number of other (primarily female) entrepreneurs of startup and established brands and serves as an advisor and board member for several.
+Outside of The Honest Kitchen, Lucy works with a number of primarily female entrepreneurs in startups and established brands, as a mentor, advisor and pro bono board member.

-In 2002, her interest in natural nutrition led Lucy to investigate ways to make her own dog, Mosi’s, homemade raw food diet more convenient to prepare while addressing his health problems, and this eventually resulted in the creation of her holistic pet food company – The Honest Kitchen – which pioneered the advent of Human Grade Pet Food and healthy, whole food nutrition for cats and dogs.
+In 2002, her interest in natural nutrition led Lucy to investigate ways to make her own dog, Mosi’s, homemade raw food diet more convenient to prepare, and this eventually resulted in the creation of her holistic pet food company – The Honest Kitchen – which pioneered the concept of Human Grade Pet Food and healthy, whole food nutrition for cats and dogs.

 Media Coverage & Awards

-Lucy has been featured in a variety of news outlets including Forbes, CNN, The New York Times, the Wall Street Journal, Pop Sugar, Fast Company Magazine, The Huffington Post, TIME Newsfeed and more.
+Lucy has been featured in a variety of news outlets including Forbes, CNN, The New York Times, the Wall Street Journal, Bloomberg, Pop Sugar, Fast Company Magazine, The Huffington Post, TIME Newsfeed, San Diego Union Tribune, and more.

-Lucy has been recognized by Pet Product News as one of the “25 people to watch” in 2006, 2011 and 2012, for her efforts in creating a sound, flourishing young company with innovative products and strong, widely respected marketing initiatives.
-The Honest Kitchen has been named among Outside Magazine’s Best Places to Work for the past eight consecutive years.
+Lucy has been recognized by Pet Product News as one of the “25 people to watch in the pet industry” in 2006, 2011 and 2012, for her efforts in creating a sound, flourishing young company with innovative products and strong, widely respected marketing initiatives.
+The Honest Kitchen has been named among Outside Magazine’s Best Places to Work on eight separate occasions.

 In 2015, Lucy was named to the Pet Age Women of Influence in the Pet Industry, which honors women leaders who are influential in the pet manufacturing or servicing industry, with a solid reputation based on experience, integrity and leadership and a proven track record of accomplishments.

-Considered an expert in her field, Lucy frequently writes articles for local and national online and print media, conducts radio interviews and educational spots, and holds occasional educational seminars for retailers and pet owners on the importance of good nutrition.
+Considered an expert in her field, Lucy frequently writes articles for local and national online and print media, conducts radio & podcast interviews, and holds occasional educational seminars for retailers and pet owners on the importance of good nutrition.